- Hridaya Teacher Training Course period: September 24-December 15, 2018

 The Hridaya Teacher Training Course (HTTC) takes place at the Hridaya Yoga Center in Mazunte, Oaxaca, Mexico.
 It is a systematic and comprehensive approach to meditation and Hatha Yoga.

 The HTTC provides:

-- All the Hridaya Teacher Training Course content, totalling more than 900 pages, presented in 3 monthly booklets.
-Each month, HTTC attendees will receive a booklet containing the course papers for that month
+- All the Hridaya Teacher Training Course content, totaling more than 900 pages, presented in monthly booklets.

-- At the end of course, all graduates will receive an HTTC kit containing an additional booklet with advice and recommendations for Hridaya teachers, some inspiring books by Ramana Maharshi, audio files of the HTTC lectures, the PowerPoint presentations used during HTTC lectures, and other useful materials.
+- At the end of the course, all graduates will receive the HTTC Kit.
+This contains an additional booklet with advice and recommendations for Hridaya teachers, some inspiring e-books by Ramana Maharshi, audio files of HTTC lectures, PowerPoint presentations to accompany the lectures, audio and video recordings of an entire 10-Day Hridaya Silent Meditation Retreat, and other useful materials.